Treats cough and congestion.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other drugs that may interact with this type of medicine.
-Make sure your doctor knows about all other medicines you are using.
+- Make sure your doctor knows about any other medicines you are using.
+This includes nonprescription (over-the-counter) medicines and supplements.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding,
+- Make sure your doctor knows if you are pregnant or breast feeding.
+Tell your doctor about any medical conditions you have.

 Possible Side Effects While Using This Medicine